TempeHS/2025CT_GameDesign_Vladimir-G/README.md

 - Wall Jump
 - Double Jump (Fall)

-Multiple of the states were merged to provide more clarity.
+Multiple states were merged to provide more clarity.

 <img width="475" height="111" alt="Screenshot 2025-11-05 at 12 15 37 pm" src="https://github.com/user-attachments/assets/034f3eab-5a0e-4eb0-8a98-fce0fab811ba" />
 <img width="475" height="111" alt="Screenshot 2025-11-05 at 12 16 10 pm" src="https://github.com/user-attachments/assets/235bd5ec-1c4c-4157-a750-59777d0893c9" />

-For the movement rb.velocitys were used instead of addForce.
-Direct velocity control provides more responsive movement, enchancing the platformer experince.
+For the movement, using rb velocities was more efficient than addForce.
+Direct velocity control provides more responsive movement, enhancing the platformer experience.

 **Boss**